About the Menopause Initiative

-The NSW Government has committed funding over four years (2022-23 to 2025-26) to establish 16 services for people experiencing severe symptoms of menopause.
+The NSW Government has committed to establishing a statewide menopause services for people experiencing severe symptoms of menopause.

-There will be four major hub services, in different local health districts (LHDs).
-These will support the other services.
+NSW will have a network of 12 referral sites supported by four major hub services, in different local health districts (LHDs).

 The hubs will be located at: